swinbkh/MQTT_LED_Display/Software/README.md

 ```
 Newlines are not required, so long as it is valid JSON, it should be parsed correctly.

 Similarly for LEDs, they can be independantly controlled.
-The topic for LED updates is `cmnd/LED_Display/Colours`
+The topic for LED updates is `cmnd/LED_Display/Hue`
-<- That is the UK English spelling of colour!!!

 ```
 {"LED1":{
     "H":120,